 I am a paramedic and I was an Aerospace Engineer before I became a teacher.
-On the day after the announcement that Osama bin Laden has been killed by US Military Forces, I would like to share my experience of that event.
+On this 11th anniversary of that horrible day, I would like to share my experience of that event.

 I was working at Sikorsky Aircraft in Stratford, CT as an engineer on that day.
 We started to get information from phone calls and then we all started checking the internet for news.
 Our security department, which is well trained and armed from having to guard the presidential helicopters, locked down the facility.
 It turns out later that we were on a target list that the terrorists had.
 I received a call from American Medical Response (AMR) which is the ambulance service I worked part time for in Bridgeport, CT to report for duty on 9-12-01 to respond to New York City as mutual aid for our New York division.
 During the whole day of 9-11 though, I felt helpless as I was trained to respond and help but couldn't get there.
 Not much work got done that day as we all tried to get more information on what happened.
 As the towers fell, we fell into shock like the rest of the country.

 The next day, 9-12-01, I responded with AMR to New York City- we were sending units down from Bridgeport and New Haven to relieve our Long Island and Brooklyn crews that responded as part of the initial mutual aid response.
 We were escorted by CT and NY state police to the staging area at Chelsea Piers in Manhattan.
 On the way down, we had people honking and waving at us.
 As we would drive over the highway bridges in CT we could start to see the smoke from the Towers and realized how bad things were.